moonrepo/moon/docs/project.md

 ### `tsconfig.json`

-A Monolith project _does not require_ TypeScript or a `tsconfig.json`, but when one exists, the following functionality is enabled.
+A Moon project _does not require_ TypeScript or a `tsconfig.json`, but when one exists, the following functionality is enabled.

 - Depended on projects (`dependsOn`) are mapped as TypeScript project references (when applicable).